UQ-RCC/hpc-docs/guides/Bunya-UserData-Guide.md

 #### `/scratch/user/username`
 * Every user has a directory in `/scratch/user`.
 * Quotas are *150GB and 100,000 files*.
-* Quotas in a user's `/scratch/user` dictory may be increased.
+* Quotas in a user's `/scratch/user` directory may be increased.
-* The user scratch directory should be used to keep input and output of calculations.
+* The scratch user directory should be used to keep input and output of calculations.
-* The user scratch directory can also be used to install software.
+* The scratch user directory may also be used to install software.
 * The scratch user directory is **not backed up**.
 * Old files might be auto deleted
 * The scratch user directory **must not** be shared with other users.